Home/Meats/Ostrich Steak

 Grilled Ostrich Steak with Quinoa Salad

-This dish features marinated ostrich steak grilled to perfection, served alongside a refreshing quinoa salad packed with vegetables.
+This dish features marinated ostrich steak grilled to perfection, served alongside a refreshing quinoa salad packed with vegetables and herbs.

 Ingredients